mars0i/free/README.md

 scalar or matrix mode.
 There are unix shell scripts in the directory src/scripts that collect the relevant arguments, if you're using OS X or Linux or another unix.
-For Windows, take a look at the contents of the scripts and a script's last line.
+For Windows, take a look at the contents of the scripts and execute a script's last line.
 In a unix:

 #### scalar mode